 This error happens when the networking configuration for the notebook instance doesn't support the domain name or connection for the external Git repository.

-Important: Notebook instances that are deployed in a virtual private cloud (VPC) don't automatically inherit custom route tables, such as subnet route tables for VPC peering connections.
+Important: Notebook instances that are deployed in a Virtual Private Cloud (VPC) don't automatically inherit custom route tables, like subnet route tables for VPC peering connections.
 If you need a custom route table, create a lifecycle configuration script that adds the route on startup.
 For more information, see Understanding Amazon SageMaker notebook instance networking configurations and advanced routing options.

-To confirm that the Git connection is valid and that you can connect to the repository from a notebook instance, create a new notebook instance without an associated Git repository.
+To validate that the Git connection is active and that you can connect to the repository from a notebook instance: Create a new notebook instance without an associated Git repository.
 Then, open the Jupyter console and use a terminal session to run the following commands:

 git pull https://your-git-repo-url